hstreamdb/docs/docs/zh/guides/sql.md

 Perform Stream Processing by SQL
 ===================================

 This part provides a demo on performing real-time stream processing by SQL.
-You can get first understand on basic concepts such as **streams**, **queries** and **vaterialized views**.
+You can get first understand on basic concepts such as **streams**, **queries** and **materialized views**.
 It also shows some powerful features of our system, such as easy-to-use and low-lantency.

 ## Overview